Elecrow-RD/CrowPanel-Advanced-9inch-ESP32-P4-HMI-AI-Display-1024x600-IPS-Touch-Screen/readme.md

 **Version 1.1** of the C6 module supports **4-wire SDIO** communication.
 The pin order for the SDIO pins has changed: **D0–D3** have been reassigned from **pins 14, 15, 16, and 17 to pins 17, 16, 15, and 14**.

-**Version 1.2** improves the stability of the LoRa wireless module during communication.
+**Version 1.2** improves the stability of the LoRa wireless module during communication.The signal pins for the wireless module socket, IO53 and IO54, have been changed to **IO27 and IO28**, respectively.

 ### 3, product information